Dawn-Team/learning-materials/README.md

      </div>
 </a>
 <br />
-This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+All of the document materials are under <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

-CREATED BY [ArvinSiChuan](mailto:arvinsc@foxmail.com?subject=LearningMaterialsOfDawnTeam), 09-DEC-2017, VERSION 0.0.
+List of contributors is available both in the push records and the files.
 [DAWN-TEAM](https://github.com/Dawn-Team/) © 2017